 Many of the features are offered by private lenders and credit unions for the loans provided are similar.
 There are some credit unions that allow you to make low payments (or no payments) while in school.
 By setting automatic payments you can also reduce your interest rate.Following are some Benefits of Credit Union Student Loans:

 Credit Unions can offer competitive interest rates to borrowers, even if it is smaller than national banks.
 Credit Unions can offer loans at cheaper rates, as it is a nonprofit organization.

 Alliant credit union offers student loans with interest rates as low as 3.96% whereas Discover student loan rate is 4.62%, from March 30, 2018.

-It is not necessary that every credit union will always have a lower interest rate than big banks or online lenders.
+Not every credit union always needs to have a lower interest rate than big banks or online lenders.
 You will need to compare all the different types of private loans.
-But you can the better deal of credit unions.
+But you can get a better deal from credit unions.